 Evergreen content should be repeated less frequently than brand new content and can last for a longer period of time.

-An evergreen campaign may include a series of recurring posts spread over several months.
+An evergreen social media campaign may include a series of recycled posts spread over several months.

 It’s incredibly important though to use variety and stagger the posting times in any repeat campaign.
 You also need to take into account the acceptable posting frequency for each platform.